Creating atmospheric textures using just your guitar (and a few pedals…)

 Other interesting tools include the eBow, a small hand-held unit which mimics the action of bowed strings.
 By using the eBow in conjunction with the right pedal combinations, you can produce wonderful haunting tones which would be out of reach using standard picking techniques.

-There’s also more than enough call to include a basic loop pedal like the TC Ditto into the mix.
-The X2 also boasts a reverse function, which plays your loops backwards, as well as a half-speed effect to drop the pitch and tempo of your audio.
-Here’s a great video from TC themselves showing how you can get great ambient results from loopers.
+There’s also more than enough call to include a basic loop pedal like the Rowin LTL-02 Twin Looper into the mix.
+The Twin looper may look a little complicated but it’s very easy to use, boasts a reverse function, which plays your loops backwards, as well as a half-speed effect to drop the pitch and tempo of your audio.
+Here’s a great video from showing hoe you can use a looper to create some really great ambient effects.

 For amplification, you ideally want something capable of as pure a clean sound as possible.
-Start with a tone which is too dirty or fuzzy and your subsequent sounds will all blend into one wooly mess.
+Start with a tone which is too dirty or fuzzy and your subsequent sounds will all blend into one woolly mess.
 Fender are the masters at sparkling cleans; at the top of the price bracket lies the Fender Bassbreaker 45 Guitar Combo Amplifier.
 This amp offers beautiful, chiming clean sounds so would be ideal for this kind of playing.
-As a more cost effective option, you might consider the Blackstar HT-5RS Mini Stack.
-This 5 watt mini stack can produce a great valve-led clean sound, plus features a decent in-built reverb.
+As a more cost effective option, you might consider the Blackstar ID:Core Stereo 10 V2.
+This 2 x 5 watt guitar combo amplifier can produce a great clean sound, distorted sound and anything in between!
+Plus it features a decent in-built reverb along with 12 vintage-style effects.
 If your amp has an effects loop then consider this a bonus.
 By running your pedals through the loop, you don’t end up colouring the sound with your amp’s preamp valves, making for a much more focused tone.

 It would be fair to say that, when you’re lathering your signal in effects, the choice of guitar is perhaps slightly less important than it would be in other genres.
 By this we mean you’re not going to get better results by using a Strat over a Les Paul, for example, as it is all down to personal preference.
 The only real pointer would be that ambient guitar is perhaps better suited to using the neck pickup on your guitar, on account of its warmer, more rounded sound.